assembling a government for Germany By Reuters - Up News Info

 The FDP seeks to cut taxes for everyone – a giveaway the IW institute estimates will cost 60 billion euros ($70.3 billion), which would be almost 20% of federal tax revenue.
 The Greens want to lower the threshold for those paying the top tax rate of 45% and to introduce a 48% band for ultra-high earners.
 They also want to reform the debt brake to promote public investment.

-The conservative CDU/CSU bloc wants gradual tax cuts, while the Social Democrats (SPD) want to help those on small and medium incomes and hike taxes for the top 5%.
+The conservative CDU/CSU bloc wants gradual tax cuts, while the Social Democrats (SPD) want to help those on small and medium incomes and increase taxes for the top 5%.

 WHAT ABOUT EUROPE?

-Along with the conservatives, the FDP rejects a “debt union” and want to ensure that joint EU borrowing to finance the 27-nation bloc’s coronavirus recovery package remains a one-off.
+Along with the conservatives, the FDP rejects a “debt union” and wants to ensure that joint European Union borrowing to finance the EU’s coronavirus recovery package remains a one-off.

 The Greens favour a common European fiscal policy to support investment in the environment, research, infrastructure and education.